zeroblackalpha/PIC10C-Project-1/README.md

 ## Features currently implemented
 1. Templatization of both member and non-member functions
 2. Implemented comparison operators
+3. Vector aritmetic

 ## Features to be implemented
-1. Vector arithmetic
-2. Template specialization for string types
+1. Template specialization for string types
-3. Verifying robustness of the code
+2. Verifying robustness of the code

 ## Special git features tried:
 I added a .gitignore file to prevent git from picking up on my executable file and the visual studio code json files.